 - If time permits, make your communication as personal as possible.
-A well thought out, personal letter has more impact than a form letter or form email. - Method of communication: The best methods, especially if timing is critical, are phone calls or faxes to the official's office. - All snail mail is irradiated at a location off site, so there is often a significant lag between when you send a letter and when it is received.
-Additionally, the irradiation can make the letter brittle and/or hard to read. - Emails are ok, but know that some officials have spam-blocking software that could prevent your message from being received.
-Also, some officials only allow email via an online form on their web site. - If contacting the official by phone, do not expect to speak with him/her.
+A well thought out, personal message has more impact than a form letter or form email. - Method of communication: The best methods, especially if timing is critical, are phone calls to the official's office. - o For members of Congress, all snail mail is irradiated at a location off site, so there is often a significant lag between when you send a letter and when it is received.
+Additionally, the irradiation can make the letter brittle and/or hard to read.
+So, faxes are actually a better method than mail. - Emails are ok, but know that some officials have spam-blocking software that could prevent your message from being received.
+Also, some officials only allow email via an online form on their web site. - If contacting the official's office by phone, do not expect to speak with him/her.
 Only staffers answer the phones, but do not be put off by this.
 Their job is to take messages and tally how may calls are received and the topic of the calls. - When communicating in writing, address the official as "The Honorable Firstname Lastname."
-For example: "The Honorable Hilary Clinton." - Always identify yourself. - Be concise, specific, and support your views with facts when possible.

-- Be polite and respectful. - Stay on message and keep to your main points. - Always be sure to thank them for their time.
+For example: "The Honorable Elizabeth Warren." - Always identify yourself. - Be concise, specific, and support your views with facts when possible. - Be polite and respectful. - Stay on message and keep to your main points. - Always be sure to thank them for their time.

-These tips on communicating with elected officials are adapted from the American Institute of Architects' document "How To Lobby Elected Officials-A Guide for AIA Members," at:
+These tips on communicating with elected officials are adapted from the American Institute of Architects' document "How to Lobby Elected Officials-A Guide for AIA Members," at: